Avrhambi/JINI/README.md

 #### Step 5: Configure Environment Variables

 Rename the .env.example file to .env
-and init assign the veraibles values
+and assign values to the veraibles

 ### Running the Application